defi-wonderland/handbook/docs/development/research/onboarding/challenges/basic/game-theory.md

 - **Validator Collusion and Slashing Risk** (MANDATORY)

-Analyze the strategic behavior of validators in a staking network where validators can either follow the protocol honestly or attempt collusion for additional rewards.
+Analyze the strategic behavior of validators in a Cosmos-based staking network where validators can either follow the protocol honestly or attempt collusion for additional rewards.
+In Tendermint, if ≥ 1⁄3 of power is Byzantine, the chain can halt; if > 2⁄3, the coalition can finalize an arbitrary block.

-1. Define the following parameters:
+1. According to the Tendermint model, define the following parameters:

     * Reward $R$ for honest participation
     * Additional gain $G$ from successful collusion